Carnegie Mellon University

 From embassies to nongovernmental organizations, think tanks to advocacy organizations, government agencies to congressional offices, and consulting firms to media outlets, Washington, DC, is the center for many political, international relations, and public policy activities.
 Students in the program come into direct contact with political, business, and community leaders and learn about the most pressing policy issues of the day.

 Through this experiential learning program, CMU/WSP participants develop professional and networking skills, explore how coursework connects to the real world, learn to give and receive constructive feedback in the workplace and classroom, and intentionally reflect on their learning and growth.
-Every CMU/WSP student is paired with a Washington, DC- based alumni mentor to share career advice and tips about life in DC.
-IPS also sponsors events and policy-oriented opportunities in Washington for students participating in the program to further enrich their experience and enhance their understanding of how Washington functions as a hub of international and policy decision making.
+CMU/WSP students are connected with Washington, DC- based alumni to share career advice and tips about life in DC.
+CMIST also sponsors events and policy-oriented opportunities in Washington for students participating in the program to further enrich their experience and enhance their understanding of how Washington functions as a hub of international and policy decision making.

 A maximum of two courses may double count between the minor in Politics and Public Policy and another major or minor.